motorina0/codenvy/DOCS.md

 ```

 ### oAuth

-Codenvy is shipped with a preconfigured GitHub oAuth application that works for `codenvy.onprem` hostname.
-To enable GitHub oAuth, add `CODENVY_HOST=codenvy.onprem` to environment file and restart Codenvy.
+You can configure Google, GitHub, Microsoft, BitBucket, or WSO2 oAuth for use when users login or create an account.

-If you have a custom DNS name, you need to register a GitHub oAuth application with `http://<your_hostname>/api/oauth/callback` as a callback URL, provide Client ID and Secret in `codenvy.env` and restart Codenvy:
+Codenvy is shipped with a preconfigured GitHub oAuth application for the `codenvy.onprem` hostname.
+To enable GitHub oAuth, add `CODENVY_HOST=codenvy.onprem` to `CODENVY_CONFIG/codenvy.env` and restart.
+If you have a custom DNS, you need to register a GitHub oAuth application with GitHub's oAuth registration service.
+You will be asked for the callback URL, which is `http://<your_hostname>/api/oauth/callback`.
+You will receive from GitHub a client ID and secret, which must be added to `codenvy.env`:
 ```
 CODENVY_GITHUB_CLIENT_ID=yourID
 CODENVY_GITHUB_SECRET=yourSecret
 ```

-Google oAuth is configured in the exact same way:
+Google oAuth (and others) are configured the same:
 ```
 CODENVY_GOOGLE_CLIENT_ID=yourID
 CODENVY_GOOGLE_SECRET=yourSecret